grafana/grafana/docs/sources/datasources/azure-monitor/query-editor/index.md

 3. Select a resource to query.
 Multiple resources can be selected as long as they are of the same type.

    Alternatively, you can dynamically query all resources under a single resource group or subscription.
-   **Note:** If a timespan is specified in the query the overlap of the timespan between the query and the dashboard will be used as the query timespan.
+   **Note:** If a timespan is specified in the query, the overlap of the timespan between the query and the dashboard will be used as the query timespan.
 See the [API documentation for details.](https://learn.microsoft.com/en-us/rest/api/loganalytics/dataaccess/query/get?tabs=HTTP#uri-parameters)

 4. Enter your KQL query.